schae234/CV/README.md

 complex models that require variation across multiple levels of biological regulation.
 Integrating several sources of unbiased, genomic information allows for efficient ranking of interesting candidate regions discovered by GWAS.
-We propose building tools to integrate available sources of genomic data in the horse to build a multi-staged data integration model for prioritization of QTL candidate genes.
-Using these tools, we will investigate Equine Metabolic Syndrome (EMS) in a disease specific (case-control) meta-dimensional model by integrating whole genome SNP data, muscle and adipose RNAseq, and metabolomic data from horses phenotyped for EMS.
+We are building tools to integrate available sources of genomic data in the horse to build a multi-staged data integration model for prioritization of QTL candidate genes.
+Using these tools, we are investigating Equine Metabolic Syndrome (EMS) in a disease specific (case-control) meta-dimensional model by integrating whole genome SNP data, muscle and adipose RNAseq, and metabolomic data from horses phenotyped for EMS.